Ronald Acuña Jr. Player Props: Braves vs. Mets

 Mets Pitching Rankings

+- Mets pitchers combine to give up 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Carrasco (2-2 with a 5.74 ERA and 19 strikeouts in 31 1/3 innings pitched) gets the start for the Mets, his seventh of the season.
+- Scherzer makes the start for the Mets, his 10th of the season.
+He is 5-2 with a 3.21 ERA and 48 strikeouts through 47 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the Philadelphia Phillies, giving up one earned run while surrendering six hits.
+- In his most recent time out on Thursday, the right-hander tossed seven innings against the Philadelphia Phillies, allowing one earned run while surrendering five hits.

-- The 36-year-old has an ERA of 5.74, with 5.5 strikeouts per nine innings, in six games this season.
-Opponents have a .248 batting average against him.
+- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.